 Some leaders struggle in defining clear goals.
 Valid reasons might include shifting customer needs, awaiting data or lack of data to refine focus, or group/team member relationships and/or dysfunction that is blocking commitment to the goal.

-A recent book that helps leaders better understand how to set goals for today’s more volatile environment is: Beyond Performance Management: Why, When, and How to Use 40 Tools and Best Practices for Superior Business Performance
+A book that helps leaders better understand how to set goals for today’s more volatile environment is: Beyond Performance Management: Why, When, and How to Use 40 Tools and Best Practices for Superior Business Performance

 The MCG model on the tools page here includes the word “data” in the center.
 When a group is stuck, going back to the previous stage (from Goal to Control, or from Control to Membership) while gathering data often helps uncover the issue or blockage.